BearWithAFez/Takuzu/README.md

 Last done:

+* Easter Egg
-* The JSON reader and game builder.
+* Added Music and SFX
-* The level selector.
-* The random level selector.
-* The Stats.
+* Added Settings for Music and SFX.

 Todo:

-* Add Music.
-* Add VFX.
+* More puzzles.
-* Enable the Settings for Music and VFX.
-* Add a Easter Egg.
-* Code Cleanup
+* Code Cleanup.